Tackling Dimensional Collapse toward Comprehensive Universal Domain Adaptation: Introduction

 \section{Introduction}

-Advancements in deep learning and machine learning often rely on the assumption that abundant data follows the same distribution, making it difficult for these models to generalize well on unseen data sampled from different distributions.
-Unsupervised Domain Adaptation (UDA)~\citep{pan2009survey} addresses this issue by transferring knowledge from a source domain with a known distribution to a target domain with a possibly different distribution.
-Nevertheless, most UDA methods~\citep{ganin2016dann, long2018conditional, xiang2020implicit} for multi-class classification operate under the strong assumption that the label sets of the source domain ($\mathcal{C}_s$) and the target domain ($\mathcal{C}_t$) are the same ($\mathcal{C}_s = \mathcal{C}_t$), limiting the applicability in real-world scenarios.
+While deep learning and machine learning have achieved remarkable success across a wide range of tasks, they still struggle when there is a distribution shift between the training and testing data.
+Unsupervised Domain Adaptation (UDA)~\cite{pan2009survey} addresses this challenge by transferring knowledge from a labeled source domain with a known distribution to an unlabeled target domain that may follow a different distribution.
+Arguably the simplest UDA setting is closed-set UDA~\citep{ganin2016dann, long2018conditional, xiang2020implicit}, which assumes that the label sets of the source domain ($\mathcal{C}_s$) and the target domain ($\mathcal{C}_t$) are identical ($\mathcal{C}_s=\mathcal{C}_t$).

-To overcome this limit, more flexible setups such as Open-set Domain Adaptation ($\mathcal{C}_s \subset \mathcal{C}_t$) and Partial Domain Adaptation ($\mathcal{C}_s \supset \mathcal{C}_t$) have been studied~\citep{panareda2017open, saito2018open, cao2018partial}, addressing scenarios where the target label set has more or fewer classes than the source label set.
-Universal Domain Adaptation (UniDA) further loosens the setup by not assuming $\mathcal{C}_s$ and $\mathcal{C}_t$ to have any containment relation.
-Instead, UniDA allows for intersections between $\mathcal{C}_s$ and $\mathcal{C}_t$ on some unknown shared classes, while each set may also contain private, non-intersecting classes.
-The objective of UniDA is to classify target examples either as belonging to one of the shared classes or as an out-of-source class.
+More flexible setups such as Open-set Domain Adaptation ($\mathcal{C}_s \subset \mathcal{C}_t$) and Partial Domain Adaptation ($\mathcal{C}_s \supset \mathcal{C}_t$) have been studied~\citep{panareda2017open, cao2018partial}, addressing scenarios where $\mathcal{C}_t$ has more or fewer classes than $\mathcal{C}_s$.
+Universal Domain Adaptation (UniDA)~\citep{you2019uda} further loosens the limit and unifies those setups by not assuming any containment relation between $\mathcal{C}_s$ and $\mathcal{C}_t$.
+Specifically, UniDA assumes unknown shared classes to overlap between~$\mathcal{C}_s$ and~$\mathcal{C}_t$, while allowing each set to contain its private classes.
+The setup is tasked with classifying target-domain examples as either one of the shared classes or as an \emph{unseen} class over arbitrary divisions of source-private, shared, and target-private label sets.

-The ultimate goal of UniDA is to achieve robust performance regardless of intersection levels between the source and target label sets.
-Nevertheless, prior works have mainly adhered to the experimental protocols established by by \citet{you2019uda} and \citet{fu2022cmu}, which have not comprehensively explored various intersection sections.
-In our thorough analysis in Figure~\ref{fig:fail}, we identify a critical challenge: prior methods perform worse than the basic baseline of training solely on source data when the number of source-private classes significantly exceeds the number of common classes---a challenging sub-task we define as \emph{Extreme UniDA}.
-This observation motivates us to investigate why prior works fall short in this sub-task.